MoralPLai: A Creative Method for Communicating and Co-shaping AI Ethics Research2025-09-18T13:42:16+02:00

 MoralPLai: A Creative Method for Communicating and Co-shaping AI Ethics Research

-To better understand and proactively shape how AI systems affect ethical decision-making, it is crucial to involve affected stakeholders in pertinent scientific inquiry and technological development.
-Opening up scientific debates beyond academic silos requires innovative methods and creating spaces for collaboration between civil society and scientists.
-In this endeavor, arts – an important reference for social knowledge and inclusion – can become a key enabler to facilitate human-centric, participatory discussions around AI design.
+To better understand and proactively shape the role of AI chatbots in ethical decision-making, it is essential to involve stakeholders in scientific inquiry and technological development.
+Broadening these conversations beyond academic and technical communities requires innovative approaches and inclusive spaces for dialog.
+In this context, the arts – an important reference for social knowledge and inclusion – can serve as a powerful medium to foster participatory, human-centered discussions around AI design and use.

 Key research questions include:

-• How can AI systems impede or support humans’ ethical decision-making?
-What system requirements are crucial for its responsible development and use?
+• What system requirements are essential for their responsible design and use?

-• How can research-based theater effectively engage a broader audience in the inquiry of this investigation?
+• How can research-based theater effectively engage diverse audiences in these pressing ethical questions?

-Overall, this project should serve as a proof of concept for innovative teaching, science communication and co-design in AI ethics research, thereby paving the way for similar projects in the future.
+Ultimately, this project serves as a proof of concept for integrating artistic practice into teaching, science communication and co-design in AI ethics, thereby paving the way for similar projects in the future.

 Funding:

-The project team gratefully acknowledge the financial support from the Notre Dame-IBM Tech Ethics Lab, the Friedrich-Schiedel-Fellowship Program at the TUM Think Tank and the TUM School of Social Sciences and Technology, the TUM Global Incentive Fund and the Tuition Substitution Funds.
+The project team gratefully acknowledge the financial support from the Notre Dame-IBM Tech Ethics Lab, the Friedrich-Schiedel-Fellowship Program at the TUM Think Tank and the TUM School of Social Sciences and Technology, the TUM Global Incentive Fund, the Tuition Substitution Funds, the Klaus Tschira Foundation gGmbH, TUM Center for Culture and Arts (CCA) as well as the TUM Global Visiting Professor Program.

 Research Output: